-Often times, older adults will find themselves at a stage in their life in which they want to keep their independence, but are not physically, mentally, or emotionally up to the challenges of keeping up a household on their own.
-While physical challenges alone do not preclude someone from living independently, there are factors that can undermine one’s ability to successful stay in one’s home.
+Oftentimes, older adults will find themselves at a stage in their life in which they want to keep their independence, but are not physically, mentally, or emotionally up to the challenges of keeping up a household on their own.
+While physical challenges alone do not preclude someone from living independently, there are factors that can undermine one’s ability to successfully stay in one’s home.

 - There is not a strong social support network to watch out for and care for the older adult

 - You or your loved one is not able to build a network of informal and/or formal caregivers

 - The older adult or their loved ones do not have the financial means to cover the cost of living at home